Robert Alexander Mulholland

 Robert Alexander Mulholland (May 16, 1860 - October 1, 1927) was an Ontario businessman and political figure.
 He was a Conservative member of the Senate of Canada from 1918 to 1926.

+Background

 He was born in Alderville, Canada West in 1860, the son of Robert Mulholland.
 In 1887, he married Mary Juliet Craick.
 He managed a branch at Port Hope of the hardware and grocery business established by his father and Peter Brown.
 Mulholland served as mayor of Port Hope from 1910 to 1912.
 He was president of the Port Hope Gas Company and was chairman of the Port Hope Harbour Commission.
-He was named to the Senate by Robert Laird Borden in 1918 and died in office in 1927.
+He was named to the Senate by Prime Minister Robert Borden in 1918 and died in office in 1927.